espinielli/espinielli.github.io/_posts/2015-08-08-learning-reactive-vega.md

 2. How do I link events from widgets external to the graph to interactions in the graph?
-   (Here I think the [Reactive Vega](http://idl.cs.washington.edu/papers/reactive-vega) supplemental material, i.e. `ex_jobs.json`, see min 3:19 of , will help, as well as [CSS selector for Signals](https://github.com/vega/vega/wiki/Signals#user-content-event-stream-selectors) in the Vega documentation)
+   (Here I think the [Reactive Vega](http://idl.cs.washington.edu/papers/reactive-vega) supplemental material, i.e. `ex_jobs.json`, watch at min 3:19 of reactive vega video above, will help, as well as [CSS selector for Signals](https://github.com/vega/vega/wiki/Signals#user-content-event-stream-selectors) in the Vega documentation)